The old adage, “Curiosity killed the cat,” warns of the dangers of venturing too far into the unknown.

 To borrow from the langauage of IT and AI this process is referred to as compression.

-The more you do this, you increase your ability to absorb and process
+The more you do this, it:

 This is referred to as compression progress.